-- Vermeer is best known for his north lit studio where many of his master pieces were produced.
+Vermeer is best known for his northern lit studio where many of his master pieces were produced.

-“I have a window in my studio next to my easel that, for most of the year, gives me nearly a “north light.”
+Talented artist, Brian Kliewer shared the following tip for Turning Your Window into Instant North Light.
+Brian explains, “I have a window in my studio next to my easel that, for most of the year, gives me nearly a “North Light.”
 But, at certain times of the year, the sun does come streaming through – gets very annoying.
 So, I take tracing paper (a roll would be preferable, but sheets from a pad work too), and tape it up to the window, covering all of it.
-Voila – Instant north light!
+Voila – Instant North Light!
 It blocks the view but an even, soft light that I can control comes in all day long.
 No variation at all.”

-PS.
-I have the same lighting problem caused by a large pair of French doors in my studio.
+I have the same lighting problem caused by a large pair of French doors in my own art studio.
 Instead of tracing paper, I hung neutral colored sheer drapes which perfectly diffuse the light.
 I also use artificial cool lighting to spot light my still life subjects and studio landscape paintings.
-I’ll explain that in a later post.
-Until then, Lori PS.
-Let’s meet on Facebook and Twitter!